SchneHa/P1-WiFi-Gateway/README.md

 See http://esp8266thingies.nl for more information about the module and http://www.esp8266thingies.nl/wp/forum-2/ for the discussion forum.

 ```
+Version: 1.2a Datum: 13.03.2023
+         Finishing of the french and swedish Version
+         various Improvements and bug fixes
 Version: 1.2 Date: 03/05/2023, Author: Hans Schneider
          added Support for the HTTP input meter of cFos Power Brain Wallbox
          various improvements and bug fixes